-Raja Ampat - Cendrawasih Bay
+Raja Ampat - Cenderawasih Bay

+The trip will predominantly visit the coral reefs and black sand sites searching for critters.
+The diversity is incredible and all species from the small pygmies, tiger shrimp, frogfish, octopus angel and butterfly fish, to the larger species of blacktip sharks, dolphin and turtles all reside in the bay.
+To round things out, a few dives will also explore a few well known wrecks from WWII!
 The other main goal of the expedition is to try and locate the four to five whale sharks up who make regular appearances in the bay almost all year round.
-These sharks are supposedly residents of the bay and are very tame and allowing people to swim in close proximity while they consume fishes from the bagans (local fishing boats).
+These sharks are supposedly residents of the bay and are very tame, allowing people to swim in close proximity while they consume fish from the bagans (local fishing boats).